karenbocardo/bigdata/python-to-bigdata/introduction/week2.md

 - input data: the data you have, used by the analysis technique to build a model
 - output data: what the model generates

+**modeling process**:
-**categories** of analysis techniques:
+1. **select technique** depending on type of problem; categories of analysis techniques:
      - classification: the goal is to predict the category of the input data, some examples:
        - weather as sunny, rainy, windy, or cloud
        - tumor as benign or malignant
      - regression: predict numeric value, for example:
        - predicting the price of a stock
        - estimating weekly sales
        - score on a test
      - clustering: organize similar items into groups, for example:
        - grouping customers into segments like seniors, adults and teenagers
        - areas of similar topography (mountains, deserts and plains)
        - types of weather patterns (raiy, cold, snowy)
      - association analysis: find rules to capture associations between items, the rules are used to determine when items or events occur together
        - market basket analysis (used to understand customer purchasing behaviour)
        - famous diaper beer connection
      - graph analysis: use when your data can be transformed into a graph representation with nodes and links, comes when having entities and connections between them (like social networks), examples:
        - explore spread of disease in hospitals and doctors records
        - identify security threads monitoring social media, email and text data

-**modeling process**:
-1. select technique depending on type of problem
-2. build model with prepared data
+2. **build model** with prepared data
-3. validate model applying it to new data samples
+3. **validate model** applying it to new data samples; evaluation of results (for each technique):
+   - classification and regression: compare predicted value and correct value
+   - clustering: examine resulted groups to see if they make sense for application
+   - association and graph analysis: investigate and validate if results are correct

 > common practice is to divide the prepared data into a set of data for constructing the model and reserving some of the data for evaluating the model after it has been constructed

-**evaluation of results**:
--

 #### communicating results
 #### turning insights into action